praat/praat/README.md

 The Windows executables have to be sent from your Cygwin terminal to your Mac.
 It is easiest to do this without a version number (so that you have to supply the number only once), so you send them to the intermediate Mac folders `~/builds/win64` and `~/builds/win32`.
-In `~/.profile` on Cygwin you can include:
+On Cygwin you can define:

+    # in Cygwin:~/.profile
     alias praat-dist="praat-build ; rsync -t ~/praats/Praat.exe /cygdrive/z/builds/win64"
     alias praat32-dist="praat32-build ; rsync -t ~/praats32/Praat.exe /cygdrive/z/builds/win32"

-On the command line in Cygwin you then write:
+so that you can “upload” the two executables to the Mac with

+    # on Cygwin command line
     praat-dist
     praat32-dist

 The four Linux executables have to be sent from your Ubuntu terminal to your Mac, namely to the folders `~/builds/linux64` (which will contain `praat`, `praat_barren` and `praat_nogui`) and `~/builds/chrome64` (which will contain only `praat`).
-In `~/.bash_aliases` you can include:
+On Ubuntu you can define

+    # in Ubuntu:~/.bash_aliases
     alias praat-dist="praat-build ; rsync -t ~/praats/praat /media/psf/Home/builds/linux64"
     alias praatb-dist="praatb-build ; rsync -t ~/praatsb/praat_barren /media/psf/Home/builds/linux64"
     alias praatn-dist="praatn-build ; rsync -t ~/praatsn/praat_nogui /media/psf/Home/builds/linux64"
     alias praatc-dist="praatc-build ; rsync -t ~/praatsc/praat /media/psf/Home/builds/chrome64"

-On the command line in Ubuntu you then write:
+so that you can “upload” the four executables to the Mac with

+    # on Ubuntu command line
     praat-dist
     praatb-dist
     praatn-dist
     praatc-dist

 On the Raspberry Pi, you send the executable to the intermediary computer, which has a folder `~/builds/rpi_armv7`.
-In `.bash_aliases` on your Raspberry Pi, you define
+On your Raspberry Pi, you define

+    # in RaspberryPi:~/.bash_aliases
     alias praat-mid="rsync -tpvz ~/praats/praat yourname@fon.hum.uva.nl:/builds/rpi_armv7"

-so that you can type
+so that you can “upload” the executable to the computer-in-the-middle with

+    # on Raspberry Pi command line
     praat-mid

 After all this, you execute the following lines in the Mac `Terminal`.
 First you fetch the Raspberry Pi edition from the intermediary computer:

+    # on Mac command line
-    rsync -tpvz yourname@fon.hum.uva.nl:/builds/rpi_armv7/praat ~/builds/rpi_armv7
+    rsync -tpvz yourname@fon.hum.uva.nl:~/builds/rpi_armv7/praat ~/builds/rpi_armv7

 When the folders under `~/builds`, namely `win64`, `win32`, `linux64`, `chrome64` and `rpi_armv7`
 all contain enough new executables (there should be 1, 1, 3, 1 and 1, respectively),
 you can issue the following commands to create the packages and install them in `~/Praats/www`:

+    # on Mac command line
     zip $PRAAT_WWW/praat$(PRAAT_VERSION)_win64.zip ~/builds/win64/Praat.exe
     zip $PRAAT_WWW/praat$(PRAAT_VERSION)_win32.zip ~/builds/win32/Praat.exe
     ( cd ~/builds/linux64 ;\